 Brookings Exploration Center | Missouri Botanical Garden

-A new addition to the Missouri Botanical Garden, the Brookings Exploration Center is designed with the entire family in mind.
+Missouri Botanical Garden's Brookings Exploration Center is designed with the entire family in mind.
 Be sure to bring your baby to the Family Tree Area featuring an array of books, colored brick blocks and soft toys for pretend play and learning.
-Brookings Exploration Center is included in regular Garden admission ($4 for St. Louis City and County residents, $8 for visitors from outside the area; children ages 12 and under are free.
-The Missouri Botanical Garden is located at 4344 Shaw Blvd., St. Louis, MO, 63110.
+Brookings Exploration Center is included in regular Garden admission ($6 for St. Louis City and County residents, $12 for visitors from outside the area; children ages 12 and under are free.
+The Missouri Botanical Garden is located at 4344 Shaw Blvd., St. Louis, MO.

 Editorial assistant Tyne Benesek contributed to this article.